There was so much ice, I could barely plant my ice axe into the mountainside.

 Our guide had disappeared in the middle of the largest freshwater wetlands in the world.

 No water, no way to get back.
-What the fuck did we get ourselves into?
+What the hell did we get ourselves into?

 Never had I had less of an idea of what the hell was going on.